 Arbitration is very similar to mediation but, in this situation, the third party does have the authority to enforce agreements.
 Arbitrators can create binding agreements and hold both sides to their word throughout a case.
 Arbitrators must remain neutral, however.
 Both sides can prevent evidence, testimony, and arguments to support their best interests, and the arbitrator must consider all factors before making a final decision.
 You and your ex can decide on who should arbitrate your case, whereas a traditional divorce is subject to an unknown judge who may have no experience with your situation.

 Arbitration can make your divorce much simpler and less stressful -- if both sides hire proper representation.
 Each spouse can have a lawyer present during the meetings, who can advocate for their best interests.
 The end goal of arbitration is a mutually beneficial agreement that allows you both to come to terms with property division, child custody, visitation, and support payments.

 Arbitration is also more affordable than a drawn-out divorce and is not reliant on court timelines.
 If there is a backlog of divorce cases or custody disputes at Chesco Family Court, arbitration may be the next best step.
 It can speed up the process and allow you to settle your divorce at your own pace.

-Why Should I Talk to an Attorney About Arbitration?
+Why Should I Talk to a Chester County Attorney About Arbitration?